lordbendycoupe/hfb-harris/README.md

 # How this project works
-To use this project just clone the repo and run the ex.py code which will write and save 3 files as shown in the repo.
+To use this project just clone the repo and run the ex.py code which will write and save 3 csv files as shown in the repo.
 Or, in the Jupyter Notebook run the last cell and it'll do the same as the .py.

 # This project as a microservice